ghabs/experiment-fda-essay/_notes/a better way.md

 With competition, where a regulator has to compete against other regulators, this is less likely to happen and they're more likely to balance their interests with those of the market.

-## peer regulator approval
+## Peer regulator approval

 When the UK approved the J&J vaccine and the US didn't, why did an American need to solely rely on the wisdom of the US FDA?
 I personally think people in the United Kingdom can be as smart as Americans, and you know it seems entirely possible that I could trust the judgement of their regulators over the FDA

 For the same reasons that I'm allowed to buy Japanese cars, I should be able to buy and use medicine that's approved in other parts of the world.

-A critique of the peer approval approach is that there are[ not many efficacious drugs in the world not approved by the FDA](https://archive.ph/S6DBQ) and giving congress a say in the vaccine approval process would politicize the approval process.
+The Peer Regulator approach would recognize a number of other medical approval agencies as being up to a base level of competency such that should someone want to use a drug approved by one of them, they can.
+A 2015 bill introduced in Congress - [the RESULT Act](https://www.cruz.senate.gov/files/documents/Bills/20151211_FDA.pdf) - would have allowed for reciprocal approval of drugs, devices and biologics from certain countries includeing EU member countries, Israel, Canada, and Japan.

-This misses the point that it's about encouraging novel innovation and speed - a startup could develop and release in multiple areas, and weakens the singular authority of the FDA.
+A critique of the peer approval approach is that there are [not many efficacious drugs in the world not approved by the FDA](https://archive.ph/S6DBQ) and giving congress a say in the vaccine approval process would politicize the approval process.
+While true, I believe this misses that it would improve the medical drug and device ecosystem.
+A startup could develop new drugs and release in multiple areas, weakening the singular veto power of the FDA.

-## progressive approval regime
+## Progressive Approval regime

 In a progressive approval regime drugs would be approved after they pass Phase I and Phase II testing for safety, but would continue through later Phase III and Phase IV testing, and market surveillance for side effects and efficacy.
 This is a slightly weaker version of the pre-1962 proposal - in this case the FDA still has authority over what drugs are in the market, but changes their evaluation methods and biases them towards action and approval, counteracting their natural bureaucratic incentives.